he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Kineticist.md

 ## Final Gate<span class="item-type">Level 19</span>

 Your kinetic gate reaches a perfect form, its power constantly fighting to be released.
-If your kinetic aura is inactive, you automatically use the first action of your turn to [[Channel Elements]] as a free action.
+If your kinetic aura is inactive, you automatically use the first action of your turn to [[DATABASE/action/Channel Elements|Channel Elements]] as a free action.
 You can deliberately suppress the effect.
-If you're unable to act, final gate still functions, but you don't get to use the [[Elemental Blast]] or stance impulse you normally do from using Channel Elements.
+If you're unable to act, final gate still functions, but you don't get to use the [[DATABASE/action/Elemental Blast|Elemental Blast]] or stance impulse you normally do from using Channel Elements.

 ## Kinetic Legend<span class="item-type">Level 19</span>